La's senior citizens await second vaccine dose as health officials struggle with supply issues

 She said, "It's not even up to us, I always have to reiterate that.
 People a lot of times are saying, "I want my shot."
 It's not up to us.
 It's actually up to the governors for each individual state.
 But it's really a supply issue right now.
 It's having enough of the vaccine to administer it. "

-Without a second dose, patients are not fully protected against COVID, as the vaccine process is only 95 percent effective among those who've only received an initial dosage.
+Without a second dose, patients are not fully protected against COVID as the vaccine process is not 95 percent effective in warding off the virus until some days after both doses are received.
+Even after the second dose, or booster shot, is administered, health experts say it still takes 7-14 days for immunization to take place, officials say.

 Though the current shortage in vaccine supply is an issue, Louisiana health officials are assuring the public that they're working to address the problem.
-They add that those 70 years of age and older who've already received their first shot are a priority and will be vaccinated with a second dose shortly after vaccines become available.
+They add that those 70 years of age and older who've already received their first shot are a priority and will be vaccinated with a booster shortly after vaccines become available.

-These patients will be vaccinated as soon as more vaccines become available.

 CLICK HERE for additional information from Louisiana Department of Health on the state's vaccination process.